Poison Control Centre at Amrita Institute of Medical Sciences

-The Poison Control Centre at Amrita Institute of Medical Sciences (AIMS) in Cochin, India, is a specialised toxicology facility dedicated to managing poison-related emergencies, toxic exposures, and chemical hazards.
+The Poison Control Centre at Amrita Institute of Medical Sciences (AIMS) in Kochi, India, is a specialised toxicology facility dedicated to managing poison-related emergencies, toxic exposures, and chemical hazards.
 The centre plays a pivotal role in the prompt diagnosis, treatment, and prevention of poisoning cases, providing essential support to both healthcare professionals and the general public.

 History

 The Poison Control Centre at AIMS was established in 2003 and became fully operational in January 2005 to address the growing need for comprehensive poison control services in the region.
 Since its inception, it has been actively involved in poison management, offering guidance and treatment for cases of accidental poisonings, overdoses, and exposures to toxic substances.
 It is one of the few Poison Control Centres (PCCs) in India listed in the World Health Organization's Global Directory of Poison Control Centers.
 The centre is accredited by the National Accreditation Board for Testing and Calibration Laboratories (NABL) as part of the overall clinical laboratory services of Amrita Hospital.

 It is listed as a public facility and operates 24 hours a day in the World Health Organization's directory of poison control centres.